 3-Inch Silver Bullion 5-Ounce Coins

-There are strict requirements about when these 5-ounce coins may be sold.
-They cannot go on sale before Jan.
-1 of the year in which their circulating counterparts are being issued, and the U.S. Mint will not be permitted to sell them after Dec.
-31 of that same year.
+The law also imposes some strict requirements regarding when the U.S. Mint may sell these five-ounce silver coins.
+They cannot go on sale before January 1 of the year in which their circulating counterparts are being issued, and the U.S. Mint will not sell them after December 31 of that same year.
 The bill also has a provision for the Director of the National Park Service to be able to buy the 5-ounce coins directly from the Mint for resale in National Parks gift shops.